-- ✓ Each county is eligible to enter one educational booth per class.
-This must be an in-depth look at a 4-H project or projects.
+- ✓ Each CLUB may have one display.
 Space for the booth is 3 feet deep and 4 feet wide (with sides extended for display).
 Back can be 4 feet high.
 There will be no solid dividers between booths, use lightweight materials for ease in transporting.
 Display must be free-standing.
 Models, photographs, posters or other means for display may be used.
-Display may be prepared by an individual or group from a county.
-Criteria for judging will be (1) effectiveness of the message, (2) appropriateness to the theme, (3) interest and attractiveness to the public. - ✓ Display must focus on ONE of the following and be suitable for display at a local business during National 4-H Week or at another time. - Promotion of a specific 4-H project, member recruitment, current youth issue, event etc. - Community Service - The national campaign ""4-H Grows Here". - ✓ EXHIBITS IN THIS SECTION MUST PROMINENTLY DISPLAY A 4-H CLOVER OR MENTION 4-H. When using the official clover with H's, the tail should curve to the right and the words 18U.S.C.
+Display may be prepared by an individual or group from a club.
+Criteria for judging will be (1) effectiveness of the message, (2) appropriateness to the theme, (3) interest and attractiveness to the public. - ✓ Display must focus on ONE of the following and be suitable for display at a local business during National 4-H Week or at another time. - Promotion of a specific 4-H project, member recruitment, current youth issue, event etc. - Community Service - The theme "Building your 4-H Legacy". - ✓ EXHIBITS IN THIS SECTION MUST PROMINENTLY DISPLAY A 4-H CLOVER OR MENTION 4-H. When using the official clover with H's, the tail should curve to the right and the words 18U.S.C.
 707 must appear under the lower right leaflet, except for hand drawn clovers.
 For more information on proper use of the 4-H clover please refer to http://4h.okstate.edu/educators/4-h-name-and-emblem - ✓ Do not include valuables, food items that will spoil or potentially harmful products in any educational display.
 Neither the Oklahoma State Fair® nor the 4-H Program can accept responsibility for loss of valuables.
-Potentially harmful products will be discarded. - ✓ Ribbons will be placed on top ten (10) in this class.
+Potentially harmful products will be discarded.